antonioggsousa/metaNanoPype/docs/index.md

         rm -rf ./PRJEB37709

->Remove the fastq file ERR4836977.fastq.gz because fastqc raises an exception error message when processing it that we need to take a deeper look into it.
+>Remove the fastq file ERR4836977.fastq.gz because fastqc raises an exception error message when processing it.
+We'll take a deeper look into it later.
 For now just remove it:

         rm ./fastq/ERR4836977.fastq.gz